tatianegercina/FinTech/01-Lesson-Plans/21-Advanced-Solidity/2/03_Stu_Use_Case_Thought_Experiment.md

 ### 4. Instructor Do: Fungible vs Non-Fungible Review (10 min)

-Now that the students have collected their lists of fungible and non-fungible use cases go around the room and ask each group the following questions.
+Now that the students have collected their lists of fungible and non-fungible use cases.
+Go around the room and ask each group the following questions.

 * What was your favorite `Fungible` use case?